 Tests usually consist of a blood panel, a biochemical profile, a complete T4 to check for hyperthyroidism, a

-tract where increased number of cells called lymphocytes, eosinophils, and neutrophils are seen in the intestinal
+intestinal tract where increased number of cells called lymphocytes, eosinophils, and neutrophils are seen in the

-to undergo surgery.
+pet’s ability to undergo surgery.

 The best and most proactive thing you could ever do is take your cat to the vet and insist on running some of